corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 - `PUT`/`PATCH`: Used for updating resources.
 - `DELETE`: Used for deleting resources.

 > While the standard dictates that HTTP methods behave in a certain expected way, the server's code ultimately decides what its methods do.
-Even so, adhering to these conventions is most of the times desiarable.
+Even so, it's generally good practice to follow these conventions.

 This is just a very brief introduction to HTTP and CRUD.
 These topics will be discused in more detail in further modules.

 ### Exercise 8.12

-Although you haven't explicitly mentioned it in the code, while communicating with the `/` route of your application through the browser, one of the HTTP methods has to be used.
-Which of the above is most likely to be used?
+Although you haven't explicitly mentioned it in the code, one of the HTTP methods has to be used when calling routes of your application through the browser.
+Can you guess which method is being used to call your current route?

 <details markdown="1"><summary>Hint</summary>
 While the Flask application is running, you can refresh the page and check the terminal in VS Code.
 The method used, along with the path requested, should appear in the log.